YePererva/cluster-instructions/instructions/Ubuntu_22.04_LTS_single_node.md

 # downloaded formats
 --format bestvideo+bestaudio

+# remove special characters from filenames
+# this works with yt-dlp only, not youtube-dl
+--compat-options filename-sanitization

 # Uncomment the next line to reencode into h265
 # --postprocessor-args "-c:v libx265 -preset veryslow -crf 15 -c:a opus -strict experimental -b:a 128k"
 # Use only if system supports hardware re-encoding